Argentine beef: Recent years

-Argentina has the world's second-highest consumption rate of beef, with yearly consumption at 55 kg per person.
+Argentina has the world's highest consumption rate of beef, with yearly consumption at 55 kg per person.
+USA and Brazil come in second and third places, with 38 and 37 kg per person respectively.
 In 2006, livestock farmers kept between 50 and 55 million head of cattle, mostly in the fertile pastures of the Pampas.
 The country is currently the third-largest beef exporter in the world after Brazil and Australia.
 The national government applies a 15% tax on beef exports and has applied further restrictions since March 2006 to keep domestic prices low.

 On 8 March 2006, after unsuccessfully trying to control the rising prices of beef in the internal market (26% since the beginning of that year), the Argentine government banned beef exports for 180 days (with the exception of prearranged shipments and the Hilton quota).
 On 26 May, the ban was replaced by a quota, to be in force between June and November, equivalent to 40% of the amount of beef exported in the same period of 2005.

 These measures met harsh criticism from livestock farmers, the meat processing industry, and the export sector; some analysts have said that it will be useless in the long term and harm Argentina's international image, besides causing large monetary losses.
 Other analysts have said it is the only adequate measure that deals with inflation and that the industry is the only one in Argentina profitable enough to sustain such a policy.

 In May 2021, the government decided to ban beef export for a month except for the Hilton Quota.
 Prices of meat in Argentina increased faster than the inflation in recent years and the government would like to limit inflation as well as increasing supply for the domestic market.
 From June on, it then slightly opened up the market again to Chile, Colombia or Israel but kept restrictions for the rest of 2021.